jpgriffo/docker/docs/sources/articles/https.md

 > These TLS commands will only generate a working set of certificates on Linux.
 > Mac OS X comes with a version of OpenSSL that is incompatible with the
 > certificates that Docker requires.

-### Create a CA, server and client keys with OpenSSL

 First, initialize the CA serial file and generate CA private and public
 keys: